 Both the centre and its multidisciplinary staff are internationally recognised for patient care, research into diabetes, diabetic retinopathy and other related eye diseases.

-The Diabetes Centre at HEFT is one of the oldest and largest diabetes units in the UK providing a wide range of diabetes services to over 10,000 patients annually.
+The Diabetes Centre at UHB is one of the oldest and largest diabetes units in the UK providing a wide range of diabetes services to over 10,000 patients annually.
 The unit is supported by an accomplished team of clinicians and academics from the Universities of Birmingham and Aston and has produced high quality research in diabetes for over 25 years.